jentery/engl391/exam2.md

 1. Cover foundations in activity theory *before* you proceed with your own project (i.e., your [Player Story](final.html)) in this course.
 2. Demonstrate your knowledge of key terms from the second half of this course.
 These terms include metagame, environmental storytelling, player story, and secondary and tertiary contradiction.

+## Format

+This open-book exam is ten short-answer questions divided into two sections, which have distinct assessment criteria.